Pulp (tooth): Irreversible pulpitis

 Treatments include root canal or tooth extraction.
 In endodontic therapy, removal of the inflamed pulp relieves the pain.
 The empty root canal system is then obturated with gutta-percha (rubber material that acts as a pressure/pain reliever).

 Pulp necrosis

 Pulp necrosis is when the pulp has died/dying.
 Causes include untreated caries, trauma or bacterial infection.
 It is often subsequent to chronic pulpitis.
 Teeth with pulp necrosis undergo a root canal or extraction to prevent further spread of the infection, which may lead to an abscess.

 Symptoms

 Necrosis may be symptomatic or asymptomatic.
-Symptomatic necrosis involves lingering pain response to hot and cold stimuli, spontaneous pain that may cause a patient to awaken during sleep, difficulty eating and senstivity to percussion.
+Symptomatic necrosis involves lingering pain response to hot and cold stimuli, spontaneous pain that may cause a patient to awaken during sleep, difficulty eating and sensitivity to percussion.
 Asymptomatic necrosis is non-responsive to thermal stimuli or electric pulp tests, leaving the patient unaware of the pathology.